 Asia Motors Logo

-The logo of the South Korean company, when it was still in operation, repeated the logo of its parent company, Kia Motors.
+When the logo of the South Korean company was still in operation, it repeated the logo of its parent company, Kia Motors.
 It was the same horizontal oval with a red border and lettering on a white background.
 The ellipse was topped and bottomed by a broad line tapering to the sides, giving the symbol a dynamic look.
 The word “Asia,” located inside, was written in bold type.
 The letters were capitalized, solid, and large.
 The letter “S” stood out with its refined tips.
 Below the oval was the full name of the car manufacturer, stylized to match the text above.

-The oval design gives the impression that it is in motion, like a wheel rushing down the road.
+The oval design gives the impression that it is in motion like a wheel rushing down the road.
 The red border also gives it energy.
-The word “Asia” in bold lettering seems to say, “Hey, look at us, we are confident!”.
-The letter “S” with little fancy tips, as if twisted abruptly in the middle.
-Both the top and bottom text are in the same style, which unifies them very well.
+The word “Asia” in bold lettering seems to say, “Hey, look at us, we are confident!”—the letter “S” with little fancy tips, as if twisted abruptly in the middle.
+The top and bottom text are in the same style, which unifies them very well.
 It all shows balance but still looks very cool and casual.